We follow a strict honesty policy. However, to fund our work, we use affiliate advertising links on this blog.

 We generally recommend three tools, depending on context.

 Shopify is probably the web’s most popular online store building solution, is easy to use, and is the platform of choice for millions of companies worldwide.
-You can read our Shopify review here, or try the platform free here.
+For more information about the platform, you might like to read our Shopify review or our Shopify store setup guide; or learn more about its free trial here.

 BigCommerce is not as well-known as Shopify, but offers more built-in features than it (Shopify often requires you to pay for ‘add-ons’ to get additional functionality).
 It’s also particularly good for those who need to sell goods in multiple countries or in multiple currencies.
-You can read our BigCommerce review here, check out our BigCommerce and Shopify comparison here, or try the platform free here.
+You can read our BigCommerce review here or check out our BigCommerce and Shopify comparison here.

-Using Amazon to sell online involves a different approach to e-commerce — but it can work very well for certain types of business.
-You can check out our Shopify vs Amazon comparison review for more details on how to use it effectively as an e-commerce platform.
+Using platforms like Etsy and Amazon to sell online involves a different approach to e-commerce — but one that can work very well for certain businesses.
+You can check out our Shopify vs Etsy post or our Shopify vs Amazon comparison review for more details on how to use these marketplaces effectively when starting a new business.

 Building a mailing list